Madhusakth/RADIATE-Adaptive-CS/README.md

 In this paper, we use the RADIATE (RAdar Dataset In Adverse weaThEr) dataset released by Heriot-Watt University which includes Radar, Lidar, Stereo Camera and GPS/IMU for our experiments.

-Please refer to RADIATE repo for detailed information on how to download and use the radiate sdk: https://github.com/marcelsheeny/radiate_sdk
+Please refer to RADIATE repo for detailed information on how to download the dataset and use the radiate sdk: https://github.com/marcelsheeny/radiate_sdk

+This code for adaptive radar sampling was built on top of the radiate_sdk provided by the authors:https://arxiv.org/pdf/2010.09076.pdf

-You can download the RADIATE data into data/ folder
+Please download the RADIATE data into data/ folder

+## Standard-CS

 To run the baseline algorithm, Rad-Info-1 and Rad-Info-2, cd to vehicle_detection/src_cs